-Equipment you’ll need to make these Gluten-Free Vegan Pumpkin Muffins:
+How to make these Gluten-Free Vegan Pumpkin Muffins

 How long do these Pumpkin Muffins keep for?

-These muffins keep well covered in the fridge for up to a few days.
+These Pumpkin Muffins keep well covered in the fridge for up to a few days.
 They’re easily transportable and freeze well too.
 You can reheat them in the oven or an oven toaster if you like.